childcaremap/NYCdaycare/README.md

 =====================
 childcaremap/NYCdaycare
 =====================
-Project to map licensed day care centers for children 0-5 years in New York City.
+Project to map licensed day care centers specifically for children 0-5 years in New York City.

 Data from NYC Department of Health and Mental Hygiene: